cdhsyaml/epicodus-student-api-postman/README.md

   * CREATE TABLE epicodus (id serial PRIMARY KEY, name varchar, address varchar, zipcode varchar, phone varchar, email varchar);
   * CREATE TABLE students (id serial PRIMARY KEY, name varchar);
 * _In the cloned repository root directory, run the command 'gradle run'
-* Navigate to `localhost:4567` in a web browser of your choice.

 Using Postman:
 * Fire up Postman, and set the HTTP request type to POST, create a record before we can read it.